 - “Native American”

 - “tribal government”

-- individual tribal names and groups – there may be varying names and spellings.
+- Individual tribal names and groups may have various spellings.
 For example, many tribes may be grouped under the name of Sioux or Sioux Nation, instead of their individual names, or a resource might only use the individual tribes’ names instead of Sioux.